Getting started with dynamic pricing can feel overwhelming. There are loads of options and functionalities, which can lead to choice overload.

 Step 1: Define commercial objective

 Some retailers have a clear market penetration strategy to capture market share as their company objective.
-Other retailers offer value-added services such as free quick delivery, great customer support or long payment periods.
+Other retailers offer value-added services such as free quick delivery, great customer support, or long payment periods.

-Step 2: Define pricing strategy
+Step 2: Build a dynamic pricing strategy

 Step 3: Choose pricing method(s)

 As a third step, you should choose how you will achieve the formulated pricing strategy.
 There are a multitude of methods to choose from, but three of the most basic are: